dot-tsu/dot-tsu/README.md

-☕ Software dev, musician, nerd and a caffeine addict.
+☕ Software dev, musician and a caffeine addict.